 - Private student loans guaranteed by TERI.
-It is anticipated that on the closing date the trust will purchase student loans having an aggregate principal balance and accrued interest of approximately \$818,296,149. - Collections and other payments on the trust student loans. - Funds in the reserve account.
-It is anticipated that there will be \$244,500,000 in the reserve account on the closing date. - TERI will pledge approximately 75% • of its guaranty fees with respect to the trust student loans to the trust to payments of claims secure on defaulted student loans under the TERI guaranty agreements.
-It is anticipated that there will be approximately \$47,382,918 in the TERI pledge fund on the closing date. - On the closing date, the sum of the outstanding principal balance of the trust student loans, the amount deposited into the TERI pledge fund, the reserve account and the collection account on the closing date will be no less than 98.87% of the outstanding principal amount of the notes.
+It is anticipated that on the closing date the trust will purchase student loans having an aggregate principal balance and accrued interest of approximately \$390,595,658. - Collections and other payments on the trust student loans. - Funds in the pre-funding account and the reserve account.
+It is anticipated that on the closing date there will be approximately \$84,216,784 in the prefunding account and \$116,318,322 in the reserve account. - TERI will pledge approximately 75% of its guaranty fees with respect to the trust student loans to the trust to secure payments of claims defaulted student loans under the TERI guaranty agreements. anticipated that there will he approximately \$23,289,600 in the TERI pledge fund on the closing date. - On the closing date, the sum of the outstanding principal balance of the initial trust student loans, the amount deposited into the TERI pledge fund, the pre-funding account, the reserve account and the collection account on the closing date will be no less than 98.5% of the outstanding principal amount of the notes.